Vectibix | Panitumumab (download only)

 Is Vectibix available on the Pharmaceutical Benefits Scheme (PBS) as a subsidised treatment?

-- Vectibix is PBS-subsidised as a treatment in combination with first-line chemotherapy of a patient with RAS wild-type metastatic bowel cancer who does not have progressive disease.
+- Vectibix is PBS-subsidised as a treatment in combination with first-line chemotherapy of a patient with a WHO performance status of 0 or 1 and previously untreated RAS wild-type metastatic bowel cancer, who does not have progressive disease.

-- Vectibix is PBS-subsidised as monotherapy or in combination with an irinotecan based therapy, of a patient with RAS wild-type metastatic bowel cancer after failure to respond to first-line chemotherapy.
+- Vectibix is PBS-subsidised as monotherapy or in combination with chemotherapy, of a patient with a WHO performance status of 2 or less and with RAS wild type metastatic bowel cancer after failure to respond to first-line chemotherapy.

 - The treatment must be the sole PBS-subsidised anti-EGFR antibody therapy for this condition.
-Patients who have progressive disease on Erbitux (cetuximab) are not eligible to receive PBS-subsidised Vectibix.
-Patients who have developed intolerance to Erbitux of a severity necessitating permanent treatment withdrawal are eligible to receive PBS-subsidised Vectibix.
+Patients who have progressive disease on cetuximab are not eligible to receive PBS-subsidised panitumumab.
+Patients who have developed intolerance to cetuximab of a severity necessitating permanent treatment withdrawal are eligible to receive PBS-subsidised panitumumab.